-If your Mac uses MagSafe to charge the battery, it uses either a MagSafe 3 connector, MagSafe 2 connector, or a T style or L style MagSafe connector.
+If your Mac uses MagSafe to charge the battery, it will use either a MagSafe 3 connector, MagSafe 2 connector, or a T-style or L-style MagSafe connector.
 To identify your cable or adapter, use the list below to find your MagSafe connector.

 MagSafe 3 connector

 T-style MagSafe connector

 If your Mac uses MagSafe 3, you can charge your Mac with a USB-C to MagSafe 3 Cable and a USB-C power adapter.

 If your Mac uses MagSafe 2, you can charge your Mac with a MagSafe 2 power adapter or a MagSafe power adapter connected with the MagSafe to MagSafe 2 converter.

 If your Mac uses MagSafe, you can charge your Mac with a T-style or L-style MagSafe power adapter.